LLNL/b-mpi3/README.md

 ## Initialization

 Like MPI, B.MPI3 requires some global library initialization.
-The library includes a convenience `mpi3/main.hpp` which wraps around this initialization steps and *simulates* a main function.
+The library includes a convenience header `mpi3/main.hpp`, which provides a "main" function that does this initialization.
 In this way, a parallel program looks very much like normal programs, except that the main function has a third argument with the default global communicator passed in.

 ```cpp